Boat Test

 Fairline Squadron 50 pop-up TV

 Opposite the galley, there is the option to have either a small lower dinette or an extra cabin with a pair of bunks inside.
 Which option you go for will likely be swayed by which version of the 50 you've chosen.
 On the Squadron 50 and Targa 50 GT, with their plush upper saloons, the lower dinette seems surplus to requirements but if you have the open-backed Targa 50 Open then a lower saloon with full protection from the elements would be a good idea.
-For most, the extra sleeping space of the third cabin with the potential to use as a storage space/walk-in wardrobe if it's not occupied by guests will probably win out.
+For most, the extra sleeping space of the third cabin with the potential to be used as a storage space/walk-in wardrobe if it's not occupied by guests will probably win out.

 Either way, the VIP and master suites are spacious and comfortable with double cabins with ensuite access to their own bathrooms.
 Standard scissor-action berths in the VIP mean it can transform from a double to a twin in seconds, adding to the cabin's versatility.
 Additionally, the saloon table on the main deck drops down and uses an in-fill cushion to create an occasional double berth, meaning you could sleep nine adults (if you include the crew cabin) on this boat.

-The quality of the fit out and specifically the woodwork shines through once again on the lower deck; the quality of the gloss walnut woodwork on our test boat was outstanding.
+The quality of the fit-out and specifically the woodwork shines through once again on the lower deck; the quality of the gloss walnut woodwork on our test boat was outstanding.

 A single crew cabin is an option but it's not the most pleasant place to spend time and, given the size of the boat, it's probably more useful to have the standard storage void where you can stow bulkier cruising gear.